unevenlabs/slack-github-action/README.md

 Send data into Slack using this GitHub Action!

+This action is intended for internal usage only.

 ## Sending Variables

 You can send GitHub-specific data related to GitHub Action workflow events using [GitHub Contexts](https://docs.github.com/en/actions/learn-github-actions/contexts) and [Variables](https://docs.github.com/en/actions/learn-github-actions/variables) that GitHub Actions provides.